Brian Aitken: Arrest

-On January 2, 2009, Aitken's mother dialed 911 while Aitken was packing his car to move to Hoboken.
+In January 2009, Aitken's mother dialed 911 while Aitken was packing his car to move to Hoboken.
 His mother, "a social worker trained to be sensitive to suicidal indicators" hung-up the phone before the call was answered.
-The Mount Laurel Police Department responded to an abandoned 911 call to find that Aitken had said he "didn't see the point in being here if he couldn't see [his] son".
-This vague comment relayed to the police caused them to call Aitken on his cell phone to determine his 'state of mind'.
-Aitken told the officers he was not suicidal at which point Officer Michael Joy asked Aitken to return to Mount Laurel.
-Aitken asked if he was legally required to return to which Officer Joy responded that he did not have to return to Mount Laurel.
-Aitken thanked Officer Joy and stated that he would not be returning; however, minutes later Officer Joy made another call to Aitken notifying him that a 'General Alert' had been issued to New Jersey jurisdictions and that the Police would "pick him up" and "bring him back" if he did not return on his own.
-Officer Joy testified at trial that Aitken was "not free to leave until we're through with the matter" despite the fact that Aitken had not been charged with, or suspected of committing, a crime.

-Fearing a manhunt, Aitken returned to Mount Laurel and the responding officers searched Aitken's car and discovered three locked and unloaded handguns in the trunk.
+Afterwards police came to the house.
+The responding officers searched Aitken's car and discovered three locked and unloaded handguns in the trunk.
 Aitken was subsequently arrested for possession of these weapons and was sentenced to seven years in prison by Judge James Morley.
 Judge Morley's decision not to provide information to the jury regarding exceptions to New Jersey's relatively strict firearm possession laws became a source of controversy.
 Gun laws in the United States vary widely by state and require expert knowledge to understand the differences.

 During the jury instructions, Judge Morley did not charge the jury with the exemptions to the New Jersey law despite arguments by the defense that Aitken met one of the exemptions and was therefore innocent of the charges.
 The jury returned three times requesting to be made aware of the laws that provide exemptions for lawful possession; however, all three requests were denied by the judge.
-One of the jury requests read:

-Why did you make us aware at the start of the trial that the law allows a person to carry a weapon if the person is moving or going to a shooting range, and during the trial both the defense and prosecution presented testimony as to whether or not the defendant was in the process of moving, and then in your charge for us to deliberate we are not permitted to take into consideration whether or not we believe the defendant was moving?